RoamJS/workbench/docs/daily-note-popup.md

 To toggle focus between the main window and the Daily Note Popup window, simply hit `ALT` + `SHIFT` + `CTRL` + `,`.

 It's possible to assign a unique hotkey to individual commands, should you prefer to do so.
-To accomplish this, navigate to either `Settings` > `Hotkeys` or the Workbench Extension Settings.
+To accomplish this, navigate to either `Settings` > `Hotkeys` or the Workench Extension Settings.

 # Other DNP Utilities